 If you grew up on the standard Australian diet you may need a little help eating liver.
 Here is one of easy methods for getting more liver into your diet… without dealing with the flavour.

 Firstly, it’s important you choose liver that was raised in a healthy environment, free from any toxic contamination and that was grass-fed and grown organically, as a result it will taste better and it will be richer in nutrients and minerals.
-You can try turkey, duck, chicken, lamb or beef liver, although I prefer to stick to organic chicken livers as they have the least strong flavour.
+You can try turkey, duck, chicken, lamb or beef liver, although I prefer to stick to organic chicken or duck livers as they have the least strong ‘livery’ flavour.

 Here is one of my favourite ways to sneak more liver into not only my diet, but my friends and family.
 Anyone who eats my ‘Hidden Liver Meatballs’ always #1 ask for the recipe and #2 come back for seconds and thirds as they leave you feeling nourished, energised and completely satisfied.

-If you just absolutely CANNOT bring yourself to even try liver, even hidden amongst beautiful, nourishing food, then desiccated liver from grass-fed cows in capsule form is the next best thing.
+But…..if you absolutely CANNOT bring yourself to even try liver, even hidden amongst beautiful, nourishing food, then desiccated liver from grass-fed cows in capsule form is the next best thing.
 This supplement is basically the most natural form of all of your B Vitamins.
 It provides an easy and convenient form of liver and is a really great way to introduce it into your diet so you don’t have to deal with the taste or texture but you still reap all of the amazing health benefits.
 It will help you if you’re struggling with adrenal fatigue, low energy levels, anaemia, autoimmune disease and so much more.

 I recommend THIS brand of grass-fed liver capsules to my friends, family and clients.